Baltimore: Northwest Baltimore

 Northwestern is bounded by the county line to the north and west, Gwynns Falls Parkway on the south and Pimlico Road on the east, is home to Pimlico Race Course, Sinai Hospital, and the headquarters of the NAACP.
 Its neighborhoods are mostly residential and are dissected by Northern Parkway.
 The area has been the center of Baltimore's Jewish community since after World War II.
 Notable neighborhoods include: Pimlico, Mount Washington, and Cheswolde, and Park Heights.

 West Baltimore

-West Baltimore is west of downtown and the Martin Luther King Jr. Boulevard and is bounded by Gwynns Falls Parkway, Fremont Avenue, and West Baltimore Street.
+West Baltimore is west of downtown and Martin Luther King Jr. Boulevard and is bounded by Gwynns Falls Parkway, Fremont Avenue, and West Baltimore Street.
 The Old West Baltimore Historic District includes the neighborhoods of Harlem Park, Sandtown-Winchester, Druid Heights, Madison Park, and Upton.
 Originally a predominantly German neighborhood, by the last half of the 19th century, Old West Baltimore was home to a substantial section of the city's Black population.

 It became the largest neighborhood for the city's Black community and its cultural, political, and economic center.
 Coppin State University, Mondawmin Mall, and Edmondson Village are located in this district.
 The area's crime problems have provided subject material for television series, such as The Wire.
-Local organizations, such as the Sandtown Habitat for Humanity and the Upton Planning Committee, have been steadily transforming parts of formerly blighted areas of West Baltimore into clean, safe communities.